Dermi Privacy Policy

 Compliance Framework:

 - For Dermi: As a Canadian commercial organization, Dermi complies with the Personal Information Protection and Electronic Documents Act (PIPEDA) and applicable provincial privacy laws (including the Act Respecting the Protection of Personal Information in the Private Sector in Quebec) regarding the collection of your Account Data.
+Where Dermi collects or handles personal information of Australian users, Dermi also complies with the Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs).
+Where Dermi collects or handles personal information of New Zealand users, Dermi also complies with the Privacy Act 2020 (New Zealand) and its Information Privacy Principles.
+Where Dermi collects or handles personal data of Swiss users, Dermi also complies with the Swiss Federal Act on Data Protection (FADP).

 This policy covers data collected through: